Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Determinantal structure of random tilings

-The honeycomb graph $G_\Pc$ is bipartite; its vertices correspond to two types of (triangle) faces in the dual triangular lattice:

-We will encode each such triangle by the position $(x,n)$ of the mid-point of its horizontal side.
-The Kasteleyn matrix of the graph $G_{\Pc}$ is its adjacency matrix with rows and columns parametrized by white and black triangles, respectively (e.g., see \cite{Kenyon2007Lecture}).
+The honeycomb graph $G_\Pc$ is bipartite; its vertices correspond to two types of (triangle) faces in the dual triangular lattice, We will encode each such triangle by the position $(x,n)$ of the mid-point of its horizontal side.
+The Kasteleyn matrix of the graph $G_{\Pc}$ is its adjacency matrix with rows and columns parametrized by white and black triangles, respectively; for example, see \citet {Kenyon2007Lecture}.
 Inside the polygon, this matrix looks as